Our approach to tax

 Our tax strategy has the following key components:

-- Tax risk management framework.
-Our tax strategy also sets out our tax risk management framework which is embedded within our overall risk management framework and governance structure (available in the Annual Report and Financial Statements 2015).
+Tax risk management framework.
+Our tax strategy also sets out our tax risk management framework which is embedded within our overall risk management framework and governance structure (available in the Annual Report and Financial Statements).
 In relation to tax risk, this involves:

 - Identification, evaluation and management of tax risk by the in-house tax function working with the Finance Director and the divisions

 We operate predominantly in the UK and the Republic of Ireland.
-Since 2012, Vanquis Bank has also operated a Polish pilot operation, the closure of which was announced in early 2015.
-We do not operate in, or generate income in, any other territory.
+We no longer operate in, or generate income in, any other territory.

 |Direct tax contribution|